BSC-ES/autosubmit/docs/source/userguide/manage/index.rst

 ::

-    autosubmit refresh EXPID
+    autosubmit refresh <EXPID>

-where *EXPID* is the experiment identifier.
+where *<EXPID>* is the experiment identifier.

 It checks the experiment configuration and copies code from the original repository to project directory.

 .. warning:: THIS WILL OVERWRITE LOCAL CHANGES!
-    Project directory ( <expid>/proj will be overwritten and you may loose local changes.
+    Project directory ( <EXPID>/proj will be overwritten and you may loose local changes.

 Options: